|Attempts on target||19||3|

 • Denmark and Finland both need to win and hope Sweden or Italy follow suit to stand any chance of progressing in first or second place.

-• Even if the Sweden-Italy contest does provide a winner, Denmark or Finland will need a significant swing in goal difference to overhaul the group leaders.
+• Even if the Sweden-Italy contest does provide a winner, Denmark or Finland will need a notable swing in goal difference to overtake the group leaders.

 • If Denmark draw with Finland, their tournament hopes would remain alive, so long as the Group C game between Iceland and the Netherlands on Wednesday also ends in a stalemate.

 • If either team prevails, they would at least ensure a place in the third-place draw.